 - Dreading what condition your skin will be in after that 10-hour flight?
 Do your homework the night before you leave by applying an intense moisturizer just prior to bedtime.
 In the morning, apply your usual moisturizer, but skip the foundation, which can cake or flake mid-flight [source: Bouchez].

 There's no doubt that healthy skin is hydrated skin.
 Using a moisturizer is a simple but effective way to bring out the best in your skin.
-For more information on moisturizing, peruse the links on the next page.
+For more information on moisturizing, peruse the links below.

 - Bouchez, Colette.
 "18 Travel Beauty Tips -- to Go."
 WebMD.
 2/22/08.
 (Accessed 9/10/09)http://www.webmd.com/skin-beauty/features/18-travel-beauty-tips-to-go

 - Bruno, Karen.
 "Women's Skin Care for a Soft Body."
 WebMD.
 8/6/09.
 (Accessed 9/10/09)http://www.webmd.com/skin-beauty/advances-skin-care-9/moisturizer-toning-cream